cfreundlich/portfolio-balancer/README.md

 pip install .
 pbal
 ```
-This will suggest some trades you can make to push your portfolio allocations toward the target described in #setting-a-target.
+This will suggest some trades you can make to push your portfolio allocations toward the target.

 Use the `--help` flag to explore ways to modify your strategy.